vippsas/vipps-shopify/shopify-faq.md

 #### Authorized

 With Vipps MobilePay, the "Authorized" status means that the order is reserved, but no money has changed hands yet.
 The funds are reserved on the customers account until you capture the order.
-That is when the funds are deducted from the customers account and you will receive it (minus fees).
+That is when the funds are deducted from the customers account, and you will receive it (minus fees).

-All orders in authorized state should be resolved quickly, because the reservations might expire if you don't capture them, typically within 7-14 days.
+All orders in authorized state should be resolved quickly, because the reservations might expire if you don't capture them, typically within 7–14 days.

 #### Pending